The truth about Wyoming’s tax structure and how it affects our economy is likely the opposite of what many residents think.

 Taxes that prop up income inequality

 In boom times having the fossil fuel industry do well means almost everyone in the state benefits, either from jobs, money flowing in many sectors of the economy, and new opportunities for mineral-related businesses.
-But when mineral production and prices nosedive, as they have in recent years, much less money goes into the state’s coffers and Wyoming revenue dries up, creating situations like the annual $400 million shortfall in education funding.
+But when mineral production and prices nosedive, as they have in recent years, much less money goes into the state’s coffers and Wyoming revenue dries up, creating situations like the annual $400 million shortfalls in education funding.

 Common wisdom in Wyoming (often promoted by lobbyists) says that instituting income taxes would be the worst thing the state could do because it would drive businesses away or make them decide not to come here at all.
 Legislators contend that would keep the state from diversifying its economy.